drehnstrom/spanner-examples/spanner-labs/2-Creating Spanner Instances and Databases (CLI and Terraform)/instructions/en.md

 gcloud spanner instances list
 ```

 5. Before creating the Pets database, you need a file that contains the DDL code.
-Type the following command to create the file and open it in the Nano code editor.
+Type the following command to create the file and open it in the nano code editor.

 ```
 nano pets-db-schema.sql